Distinctive features: One of the common models from Bowmar when it was at peak production of calculators in the U.S.A.

 In the early 1970s Bowmar of the U.S.A. was the largest manufacturer of calculators in the world and produced many general purpose models, like the MX-55 here, and some scientific models.
 However, within a few years it was hit by the plummetting price of calculators and closed down.
-In an effort to reduce costs some U.S. companies had calculators manufactured in Mexico.
+In an effort to reduce costs some U.S. companies had calculators manufactured in Mexico, as here.
 For more information about Bowmar visit the Calculator Companies section of this site.

 Distinctive features: Bowmar model manufactured under license in communist Hungary.

 The main integrated circuit is also a Western Digital LC1552B, here date-coded to early 1974, though two of the small integrated circuits are replaced by transistors and resistors.